 - Applications will be accepted for processing only when the applicants have been in surgical practice, teaching, or research for a minimum of one year at their intended permanent location, following completion of all formal training (including fellowships and scholarships).

-- Applicants must be under 55 years of age at the time of application.
+- Applicants must be younger than 55 years old at the time of application.

 - Applicants must have demonstrated a commitment to surgical quality improvement.

-- Applicants must submit a fully completed online application form provided by the College on the ACS website.
+- Applicants must submit a fully completed online application form provided by the College on its website.
 The application and accompanying materials must be prepared in English.
 Submission of a curriculum vitae only is not acceptable.

 - Applicants must provide information regarding their work setting, including their hospital and the patients they see, as well as their participation in quality improvement activities in this setting.
-They must also indicate their career goals, describing how they plan to transfer their newly acquired learning to their current situation.
+They must also indicate their career goals, indicating how they plan to transfer their newly acquired learning to their present situation.

 - Applicants must submit letters of recommendation from three of their colleagues.
-One letter must be from the chair of the department of surgery at their hospital or in which they hold academic appointment, or an ACS Fellow residing in their country.
-The chair’s or the Fellow’s letter is to include a specific statement detailing the nature and extent of the quality improvement involvement of the applicant.
+One letter must be from the chair of the department of their hospital in which they hold academic appointment, or an ACS Fellow residing in their country.
+The chair’s or the Fellow’s letter should include a specific statement detailing the nature and extent of the quality improvement involvement of the applicant.
 Letters of recommendation should be submitted by the person making the recommendation.